OpenMDAO/dymos/readme.md

 Citation
 --------

-You can see our [overview paper](https://joss.theoj.org/papers/10.21105/joss.02809) in the Journal of Open Source Software
+See our [overview paper](https://joss.theoj.org/papers/10.21105/joss.02809) in the Journal of Open Source Software

 If you use Dymos in your work, please cite:
 ```